Rattpak/CEG-Anti-Tamper-Analysis/ANALYSIS.md

 This function runs every server frame.
 You could nop out the call in both `SV_ServerThread` and `SV_PreFrame_Save`, and that would work, but it would also break the entire savegame system.

 Also worth noting: `SV_ProcessPendingSaves` has no XREFs.
 That’s because CEG doesn’t call it directly.
 Instead, it gets the function address manually, stores it in EAX, jumps to it, and pushes the original return address (from either `SV_ServerThread` or `SV_PreFrame_Save`) into the stack pointer.
 The solution was actually pretty straightforward: just replace the `CEG_SV_RunMemoryCRC` call with a direct call to `SV_ProcessPendingSaves`.
-However, that didn’t work immediately, because EAX no longer held the correct value — meaning the jump landed somewhere random in memory.
+However, that didn’t work immediately, because EAX no longer held the correct value, meaning the jump landed somewhere random in memory.

 ![alt text](https://github.com/Rattpak/CEG-Anti-Tamper-Analysis/blob/59257d56c04dc43cff72c2cfb63df4d7d5e89dc2/img/CEG_SV_ProcessPendingSaves.png)